 The 1902 VeldPond coin is a legendary coin and with good reason too.
-There were only 986 pieces ever made, and they were made out of despair to create a mint that would allow the Boers buy items from the African tribes in their war against the British who were almost overwhelming them.
-This history also gives the coins their other names like oney of Necessity’ and iege Pieces’.
+There were only 986 pieces ever made, and they were made out of despair to create a mint that would allow the Boers to buy items from the African tribes in their war against the British who were almost overwhelming them.

-The coins are also known as ilgrim’s Rest’ coins after the location where they were minted.
+The coins are also known as Pilgrim’s Rest’ coins after the location where they were minted.
 Each coin is unique as they were made from a handmade press using just one pair of dies and two men.
-Their price ranges from R150, 000 to upwards of R350, 000 depending on the condition.
+Their price ranges from R150,000 to upwards of R350,000 depending on the condition.

 7. 2008 Mandela 90th Birthday Coin

-As their name suggests, these coins were released to celebrate the 90th birthday of the first black South African President’s 90th birthday.
+As the name suggests, these coins were released to celebrate the 90th birthday of the first black South African President’s 90th birthday.
 Given his global icon status and the limited edition of the coins, they have both sentimental and exclusivity value.
-They go as high as R250 000 in auctions.
+They go as high as R150,000.00 in auctions.

 8. 2018 Mandela’s 100th Birthday R5 coin

 It is another coin to celebrate Nelson Mandela’s birthday.
-Like the 2008 coins they were for the R5 denomination, yet their rarity and sentimental value see the ones in excellent condition going for R250, 000.
+Like the 2008 coins they were for the R5 denomination, yet their rarity and sentimental value often make them worth more if they have high grading.